blakewilsonquantinuum/lambeq-public/docs/cli.rst

       n    n.r s n.l n.l   n    n n.l     n
       \_____/  |  |   \____/    |  \______/
                |  \_____________/

 To avoid repeated long commands, arguments can be stored into a YAML file ``conf.yaml`` by adding an argument ``-y conf.yaml``.
 To load the configuration from this file next time, ``-l conf.yaml`` can be added.
 Any arguments that were not provided in the command line will be taken from that file.
-If an argument is specified both in command line and in the configuration file, the command-line argument takes priority.
+If an argument is specified both in the command line and in the configuration file, the command-line argument takes priority.

 .. _sec-detailed_options: